laurbaur024/brick-breaker/README.md

-# Brick - Braker!
+# Brick - Breaker!
 ## about
 Me( Chen) and Lauren are going to make a mini game, about bricks, to get better at making mini games!

 ## user story

-stationary sence
+stationary scene
 onclick start

 move platform to stop ball form hitting the bottom